whatSocks/hfwiki/Building-on-Windows.md

 This tutorial assumes you extract the source to **C:\hifi-master**

 ##Configuring
-* Run CMake (cmake-gui) and enter the following information:
+* Run CMake (cmake-gui) and enter the following information
 * Where is the source code: **C:\hifi-master**
 * Where to build the binaries: **C:\hifi-win32**
 * Click **Configure**.
 It will ask if you want to create the directory, click **Yes**